miklevin/MikeLev.in/_posts/2023-05-24-hey-mentee-listen-to-your-mentat-mentor-metioning-tng-tng-tng-tng.md

 But just as importantly, go in for those  health checkups and listen to your doctor.
 Cancer'll get you if you don't catch it early and treat it.
 It got Jobs.
+We'd have another 30 or 40 years of that lovable asshole if he just didn't eat his own dogfood while living in his own reality distortion field.
+Tune-in and drop-in... on your doctor!

-We'd have another 30 or 40 years of that lovable asshole eat his own dogfood and live in his own reality distortion field.
-Don't clock out at 61 years old even if you're the greatest swordfighter who ever lived.
-And don't clock out at 56 years old even if you're the best designer who ever lived.
-Your children deserve more than that, Steve.
+Don't clock out at a mere 61 years old even if you're the greatest swordfighter who ever lived.
+That's Musashi, not Jobs!
+Jobs clocked out five years earlier, at 56 years old.
+I'm 52 and just getting started.
+Your kids deserved at least your mellowed out retirement years, Steve.
+My mellowing out and retiring years are going to be pried out of my cold, dead 10th diget for the 10x10 rotations I'm hellbent on making.
+Excelsior, Betty White!

 Okay, so still after all this, you still choose path B, the less traveled?
 Good!
 Good choice!
 In my opinion, that's a good way to play your hand.